 Cultural development refers to pupils increasing understanding and response to those elements, which give societies and groups their unique character.
 IKB will promote the cultural traditions of our own area and the ethnic and cultural diversity of the world.

 SMSC has been a part of education since the Education Act in 1944.
 However, more recently SMSC has been highlighted in the Education Act (2002) and in the Ofsted inspection framework.
 All maintained schools are now required to show that they are meeting the needs of their pupils through a broad and balanced SMSC and British Values education.

 As detailed by the 2014 Department of Education advice for maintained schools, in order to meet the needs of a child’s SMSC education, schools should:

 Here at IKB, we meet the needs for our pupils through whole school and phase assemblies and recognition and celebration of national days such as Remembrance Day.
 SMSC is taught directly in weekly PSHE lessons through its clear links with the Jigsaw programme.
+We also cover British Values through our Picture News lessons and during assemblies.
 These sessions allow for discussions and classroom based activities linked to SMSC and the fundamental British Values:

 Democracy - pupil voice is an extremely important part of school life and at the heart of our school; ensuring that pupils have a say in what happens at IKB.

 Tolerance of different faiths and beliefs - mutual respect is at the heart of our IKB attributes and through our curriculum we actively promote a sound understanding of different faiths and cultures.
 IKB promotes the acceptance of differences of faith, ethnicity, disability, gender or sexuality to reinforce the messages of tolerance and respect for others as well raise awareness of issues around bullying and prejudice.
 We actively challenge pupil’s parents and staff who express views contrary to those stated.